Esri/mapbook-ios/docs/index.md

 ## Create your own mobile map packages

-The Offline Mapbook App for iOS is designed to work exclusively with [mobile map packages](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm) or .mmpks.
+Offline Mapbook for iOS is designed to work exclusively with [mobile map packages](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm) or .mmpks.
 With this app, you can open any mobile map package by either side-loading it or hosting it on a portal or ArcGIS Online organization.

 This example app, however, has been tailored to leverage specific features of the SDK that depend on specific information being saved with a mobile map package.
 This was done with consideration of the following: